nosenseworrying/android-game-encyclopedia/README.md

 ## Description
 This application is my first Android Application.
-It used the GamesRadar API (now abandoned) to serve as a reference for all kind of video games.
+It used the GamesRadar API (now abandoned) to serve as a reference for all kinds of video games.
 The features include:
 * Up to the minute video game News Features
 * A video game Browser that allows you to navigate through video games past, present and future by Platform, Genre or Name with the ability to sort results